 - It can help you improve your focus

-While some of us may take reading for granted, that’s not the case for everyone in this world.
-In fact, many countries in this world have millions of people who lack fundamental reading skills.
+Many of us may take reading for granted, but many countries in this world have millions of people who lack fundamental reading skills.

 1. Reading Improves your Vocabulary